lavrovd/psd-reader/README.md

 Limitations
 -----------

-We consider these non-problematic, but for convenience:
+We consider these generally non-problematic, but for convenience:

 - The PSD file must be saved in *compatibility mode* (the typical save mode)
 - Does not apply ICC to the color data (affects CMYK files in particular).
-- DuoTone and L*ab is included for preview only.
+- DuoTone and L*ab are included for preview purpose only.
+- The goal and purpose of this project is not to parse and render individual layers and masks.

 Issues
 ------

 See the [issue tracker](https://github.com/epistemex/psd-reader/issues) for details.

+Please do report issues if you find any.

 License